What is gluteal tendinopathy?

-Prevalence of gluteal tendinopathy
+Prevalence and risk factors of gluteal tendinopathy

 Gluteal tendinopathy is most prevalent in women over the age of 40 years with 23.5% of women and 8.5% of men affected between the ages of 50 and 79 years old.
 This condition affects all individuals including those who are sedentary or athletes.